-Sam Hayes has delivered growth to firms at key stages in the entrepreneurial lifecycle—from launch to expansion to exit through acquisition—over 20 years.
+Sam Hayes is the business unit GM of Arcade and serves as EVP Marketplace.
+He brings significant experience launching and growing entrepreneurial companies.
 Before joining Assembled Brands, Sam helped create leading marketplaces including in his role as a founding Senior Vice President at NASDAQ Private Market and founding COO and EVP, Marketplace of its predecessor SharesPost Financial.
 In these roles he successfully closed over 30 partnerships that resulted in $1B+ of transactional value, 85,000+ research downloads and 125,000+ market participants striking early deals with Bloomberg, Business Insider, Wedbush and U.S. Bank to win market leadership.
 Sam previously led corporate development for the Java platform at Sun Microsystems and business development for two venture-backed start-ups that are now part of market leaders Wine.com and Akamai.
-Sam received an MBA from Dartmouth’s Tuck School of Business and an AB from Occidental College (honors and distinction).
+Sam received an MBA from Dartmouth’s Tuck School of Business and an AB from Occidental College.

 - Crystal Mangal

 Crystal is the Director of Human Resources for Assembled Brands.
 Crystal brings over 8 years of leadership and people management experience having directed over 470 employees across the U.S. Crystal was instrumental in creating a balance between employee culture and business growth, helping to expand an elite fitness brand throughout the nation.
 Her knowledge in employee relations, professional development, training, talent acquisition, compensation, and benefits are instrumental in creating a strong foundation for Assembled Brands.
 Crystal holds a PHR from the Human Resources Certification Institute and a SHRM-CP from the Society of Human Resources Management.